 This type of investment includes shares in companies like Apple, Coca-Cola, and Nike, which can be sold at any time for a modest profit when the company does well (and also to some degree when it doesn’t).
 There is more risk involved than with cash because there are no guarantees that the share price will remain stable, but you’ll have an opportunity for higher returns as opposed to having your money sit under the mattress all its life.

 Stocks can be profitable over the long term as opposed to cash, but there’s no guarantee that such growth will be steady or even happen at all.
 It relies on your ability to predict what will do well in the future.
 Companies like Apple have experienced dips before and recovered later; this is not something everyone has time for every day.

 Bonds – Pro

-These are loans which governments, companies, or other organizations often issue.
+These are loans that governments, companies, or other organizations often issue.
 When they’re purchased, a bond is like giving that company or government your money with the understanding that you’ll be paid back at some point in the future and get interest for holding onto it for so long while others can borrow instead.
 Bonds don’t have much risk because there’s not as high a chance to lose money within this type (besides inflation).

 Bonds – Con

 They are liked by those who don’t want too much risk because they’re pretty reliable compared to other types, which might cost you more if things go poorly (or provide high returns without any investment).

 Real Estate – Pro